psweens/VAN-GAN/README.md

 Tensorflow and the remaining Python packages below can be installed in a [_conda_](https://www.anaconda.com/download/) environment.

-The remaining required Python packages can be install using _pip_ in a terminal window:
+The remaining required Python packages can be installed using _pip_ in a terminal window:
 ```bash
 pip install opencv-python scikit-image tqdm tensorflow_addons tensorflow-mri joblib matplotlib
 ```